KripisTRUU/fresh-start/README.md

 Basic ideas for big things

 First repository.
-Changing the README.md for testing purposes.
+//Changing the README.md for testing purposes.